Basilica of Our Lady of Guadalupe: History

-The temple known as the Old Basilica of Guadalupe was built by the architect Pedro de Arrieta, beginning its construction in March 1695.
-On May 1, 1709, it opened its doors, with a solemn novena.
+The church known as the Old Basilica of Guadalupe was built by the architect Pedro de Arrieta, its construction beginning in March 1695.
+On May 1, 1709, it opened its doors with a solemn novena.
 In 1749 it received the title of collegiate church, that is, without being a cathedral, it had its own chapter and an abbot.
 Its portal is freestanding and simulates a screen, the four octagonal towers on its corners (crowned with mosaics or azulejos of the type called Talavera yellow with blue border, the same as the dome of the transept) have a meaning associated with the New Jerusalem, the Golden Jerusalem, mentioned in the Apocalypse (Rev 21, 18).

-At the beginning of the 19th century, due to the construction of the Capuchine Convent, the collegiate church suffered serious damage to walls and vaults, for which it was necessary to restore the damage and for this reason redecorate the sanctuary in Neoclassical style, replacing the Baroque.
+At the beginning of the 19th century, due to the construction nearby of the Capuchine Convent, the collegiate church suffered serious damage to walls and vaults, making it necessary to restore the damage and allowing redecoration of the sanctuary in Neoclassical style, replacing the Baroque.
 In the sanctuary, the repairs began around 1804, not concluding until 1836.
 Between 1810 and 1822 the work was suspended due to the War of Independence.
 The design was made by Agustín Paz and executed by the Neoclassicist architect Manuel Tolsá.

 In 1904 the collegiate church was elevated to the rank of basilica.
-In times of the Cristero War a bomb exploded in the main altar, having arrived hidden inside a flower arrangement.
+Just after the Mexican Revolution and half-a-decade before the Cristero War, on the morning of Nov.
+14, 1921, a bomb exploded at the main altar.
+The bomb was hidden inside a flower arrangement and placed in front of the image by Luciano Perez Carpio, an employee of the Private Secretariat of the Presidency.
 Around 10:30 in the morning it exploded causing damage to the steps of the altar and some more damage to the stained glass windows.
-Nothing happened to the original ayate, only to a crucifix, which was bent and which is said to have prevented something from happening to the image of the Virgin, later, the repair to the altar to be placed the image one meter higher.
+Nothing happened to the original image of the Virgin, only to a crucifix which was bent and which is said to have protected the image of the Virgin.
+Repairs to the altar resulted in the image being placed one meter higher.

-Due to this event, the image was replaced by a faithful copy and kept in the house of some devout people, and not returned to its altar until 1929.
+Due to this event, the image was replaced by a faithful copy, and not returned to its altar until 1929.